 With the rise of street art, viewing art is no longer limited to museums.
 Art is available 24/7 in certain neighborhoods in Dallas.
 These Dallas murals and graffiti also reflect the identity of their neighborhoods.

 Deep Ellum initially comes to mind when one thinks of street art in Dallas.
-It’s probably the most concentrated area of graffiti in the city and has long been a place for street artists and those who admire street art.
+It’s probably the most concentrated area of graffiti in the city, and it has long been a place for street artists and those who admire street art.

-With new development and renovations in Oak Cliff, such as in the Bishop Arts District and the addition of new business on Jefferson Avenue, the arts scene of Oak Cliff is thriving, and it’s making itself known through street art.
+With new development and renovations in Oak Cliff (such as in the Bishop Arts District and the new business on Jefferson Avenue), the arts scene of Oak Cliff is thriving, and it’s making itself known through street art.